Construction of Kuranishi structures on the moduli spaces of pseudo holomorphic disks: II: Statement of the results

 with the following properties.
 We call $\frak T$ a {\it marked decorated rooted ribbon tree}. \begin{enumerate} \item $(\mathcal T,\beta(\cdot))$ satisfies Definition \ref{defn192} (1)-(6), which is a part of the definition of the set $\mathcal G(k+1,\beta)$. \item $l({\rm v}) \subset \{1,\dots,\ell\}$ such that $\{1,\dots,\ell\}$ is a disjoint union of $\{l({\rm v}) \mid {\rm v} \in C_{0}^{{\rm int}}(\mathcal T)\}$. \item Instead of Definition \ref{defn192} (7) we assume the following.
 For each ${\rm v} \in C_{0}^{{\rm int}}(\mathcal T)$ we assume that one of the following holds. \begin{enumerate} \item $E(\beta({\rm v})) > 0$. \item The valency of ${\rm v}$ is not smaller than $3$. \item $l({\rm v}) \ne \emptyset$. \end{enumerate}

-\end{enumerate} \end{defn} Using this, we incorporate the data of interior marked points into the definition of tree like K-system (\cite[Definition 21.9]{foootech21}) as in Theorem \ref{therem274}.
-We also study isotopy etc. among them.
+\end{enumerate} \end{defn} Using this, we incorporate the data of interior marked points into the definition of tree-like K-system (\cite[Definition 21.9]{foootech21}, \cite[Definition 21.9]{Springer}) as in Theorem \ref{therem274}.
+We also study isotopy etc. between them.
 For that purpose we include the parametrized version in the next definition. \begin{shitu} Let $(X,\omega), L$ be as in Situation \ref{situ271} and $P$ a smooth compact oriented manifold with corners.
 We consider $\mathcal J = \{J_t \mid t \in P\}$, the smooth family of tame almost complex structures on $X$ parametrized by $P$. $\diamond$ \end{shitu} \begin{defn} We put

 We can define a stable map topology on this space in the same way as the case when $P$ is a point.
 There exists a map

 which sends $\{t\} \times \mathcal M_{k+1,\ell}(X,L,J_t;\beta)$ to $t$. \end{defn}